-We then built a CH and BH databases with a table of size $20, 160 \times 20, 160 = 406, 425, 600$ .
+$20,160 \times 20,160 = 406,425,600$.
 At one byte per entry the total memory used was roughly 200 megabytes, very reasonable on current machines.
 For both cases we ran 20,210 breadth-first searches, one for each neighborhood.
 For CH we seeded the queue with the canonical states while for the BH we seeded the queue with all six border states.
 Each time a canonical state (for the CH) or a border state (for BH) was first seen we updated the corresponding entry in the database.
-These databases were built in about half an hours while generating roughly 3 Billion states.
+The process of generating these databases generated roughly 3 Billion states and a database was built in about half an hour.

 Both CH and BH were rather effective and reduced the number of generated nodes by a factor of 10 compared to MD.
-The best performance was achieved with CH when d = 3.
-This version generated only 69 nodes which is a $43 \times$ reduction over MD.
+The best performance was achieved with CH when d=3.
+This version generated only 69 nodes which is a $43\times$ reduction over MD.
 It is important to note that PDBs are not directly comparable because they are built for a given goal state while our searches are between two arbitrary states.

-Border Heuristics for Towers of Hanoi
+6.4 Border Heuristics for Towers of Hanoi

 The four-peg Towers of Hanoi problem (TOH4) is a common testbed for search algorithms.
-The task is to move ndiscs (ordered by their size) which from an initial peg to another goal peg.
+The task is to move n discs (ordered by their size) from their initial stack on an initial peg to another goal peg.
 Each action moves one disc from the top of one peg to the top of another peg with the constraint that a larger disc cannot be placed on top of a smaller disc.
 Although theoretical results suggest that CHs won't work well in domains that grow exponentially, TOH is unique in that the solutions also grow exponentially, which is differs from our PDB analysis.
-TOH is also unique in that the normal domain abstractions for TOH only abstract nearby states, so in this domain explicit homomorphic abstractions would
+TOH is also unique in that the normal domain abstractions for TOH only abstract nearby states, so in this domain explicit homomorphic abstractions would closely resemble the implicit abstractions of PDBs.